MobileCommerceLab/SecurityQA_USEC/README.md

 > Lea Duesterwald, Ian Yang, Norman Sadeh, "Can a Cybersecurity Question Answering Assistant Help Change User Behavior?
 An In Situ Study", The Symposium on Usable Security and Privacy (USEC 2025), Feb 2025.

 The above paper is also important for understanding the contents of the corpus, and the collection of questions and answers.
+The full paper can be found at www.usableprivacy.org/static/files/duesterwald_2024.pdf

 ### Overview: